Politics of Canada: Federal-provincial relations

 As a federation, the existence and powers of the federal government and the ten provinces are guaranteed by the Constitution.
 The Constitution Act, 1867 sets out the basic constitutional structure of the federal government and the provinces.
 The powers of the federal Parliament and the provinces can only be changed by constitutional amendments passed by the federal and provincial governments.
-The Crown is the formal head of state of the federal government and each of the ten provinces, but rarely has any political role.
-The governments are led by the representatives of the people: elected by all Canadians, at the federal level, and by the Canadian citizens of each provinces, at the provincial level.
+The Sovereign is the formal head of state of the federal government and each of the ten provinces, but has no political role.
+The governments are led by the representatives of the people: elected by all adult Canadians at the federal level, and by the citizens of each province at the provincial level.

 Federal-provincial (or intergovernmental, formerly Dominion-provincial) relations is a regular issue in Canadian politics: Quebec wishes to preserve and strengthen its distinctive nature, western provinces desire more control over their abundant natural resources, especially energy reserves; industrialized Central Canada is concerned with its manufacturing base, and the Atlantic provinces strive to escape from being less affluent than the rest of the country.

 In order to ensure that social programs such as health care and education are funded consistently throughout Canada, the "have-not" (poorer) provinces receive a proportionately greater share of federal "transfer (equalization) payments" than the richer, or "have", provinces do; this has been somewhat controversial.
 The richer provinces often favour freezing transfer payments, or rebalancing the system in their favour, based on the claim that they already pay more in taxes than they receive in federal government services, and the poorer provinces often favour an increase on the basis that the amount of money they receive is not sufficient for their existing needs.

 Particularly in the past decade, critics have argued that the federal government's exercise of its unlimited constitutional spending power has contributed to strained federal-provincial relations.
 This power allows the federal government to influence provincial policies, by offering funding in areas that the federal government cannot itself regulate.
 The federal spending power is not expressly set out in the Constitution Act, 1867; however, in the words of the Court of Appeal for Ontario the power "can be inferred" from s.
 91(1A), "the public debt and property".

 A prime example of an exercise of the spending power is the Canada Health Act, which is a conditional grant of money to the provinces.
 Regulation of health services is, under the Constitution, a provincial responsibility.
 However, by making the funding available to the provinces under the Canada Health Act contingent upon delivery of services according to federal standards, the federal government has the ability to influence health care delivery.